CGlide/WhatDreamsCost-CSGlide/README.md

 # Overview

+Just added a couple of things from Director Node from "WhatdreamsCost" or Jonathan that I thought would be cool

 This will be a collection of free resources for ComfyUI.

 Hopefully it will make creating cool stuff easier.